KhaledO7/Discordbot/README.md

 ## Notes & Ideas
 - Team detection prioritizes configured role IDs (`/config teamroles` or `TEAM_A_ROLE_ID`/`TEAM_B_ROLE_ID`).
 Users can also override with the `team` argument if needed.
 - The schedule output highlights whether each Premier slot has enough from Team A or B and how many more players are needed for scrims.
-- Extend this bot with buttons or select menus for quicker signups, or add automatic weekly resets based on your practice cadence.
+- Quick signup select menus and optional weekly auto-resets help the roster stay current without manual cleanup.